WeichenFan/Weichen/_pages/about.md

   - /about.html
 ---

-Fan, Weichen received his bachelor's degree in Electronic Science and Engineering from University of Electronic Science and Technology of China (UESTC), China in 2021.
-And he received his master's degree in Electronic and Computer Engineering from National University of Singapore (NUS).
-Currently, he is working as a Research Scientist at HyperGAI.
+Weichen Fan received the bachelor's degree from University of Electronic Science and Technology of China (UESTC), and the master's degree from National University of Singapore (NUS).
+He is currently working toward the Ph.D. degree with MMLab@NTU, Nanyang Technological University, supervised by Prof. Ziwei Liu.
+His research interests include image/video generation, robotics, and robotic simulation.